release-engineering/iib/README.md

   `{registry}/iib-build:{request_id}`.
 * `iib_log_level` - the Python log level for `iib.workers` logger.
 This defaults to `INFO`.
 * `iib_registry` - the container registry to push images to (e.g. `quay.io`).
+* `iib_total_attempts` - the total number of attempts to make at trying a function relating to the container registry before erroring out.
+This defaults to `5`.

 ## Read the Docs Documentation